 Symptoms of overdose may include the following:

 What other information should I know?

 Keep all appointments with your doctor and the laboratory.
 Your doctor will order blood tests to check your liver function every few months while you take ursodiol.
-You will also have a type of x-ray called ultrasound imaging to see how your gallstones are responding to ursodiol.
+You will also have to have an ultrasound (a type of imaging to look at organs and structures inside the body) to see how your gallstones are responding to ursodiol.

 Do not let anyone else take your medication.
 Ask your pharmacist any questions you have about refilling your prescription.

 It is important for you to keep a written list of all of the prescription and nonprescription (over-the-counter) medicines you are taking, as well as any products such as vitamins, minerals, or other dietary supplements.
 You should bring this list with you each time you visit a doctor or if you are admitted to a hospital.
 It is also important information to carry with you in case of emergencies.